Anthony Accurso, MD

 Rachel Rosen DeGolia is the Executive Director of the Universal Health Care Action Network (UHCAN), headquartered in Cleveland, Ohio.
-UHCAN supports and collaborates with a wide diversity of organizations and advocates organizing at the local, state and national levels around multiple approaches to advance comprehensive health reform.
-Rachel has worked for UHCAN since its founding in 1992, previously serving as Associate Director, Communications Director and Organizing and Operations Director.
+UHCAN supports and collaborates with a wide diversity of organizations and advocates organizing at the local, state and national levels around multiple approaches to achieve comprehensive health care for all.
+Rachel also serves as an Enrollment Navigator for the Affordable Care Act working with the Cuyahoga Health Access Partnership in the Cleveland metropolitan area.
 Rachel has been fortunate to work in the nonprofit advocacy field throughout her career, previously in the civil liberties field.
 She was the Director of the Chicago Committee to Defend the Bill of Rights for 15 years, and served in various positions with the National Committee Against Repressive Legislation (formerly the National Committee to Abolish HUAC).
-Rachel received her Bachelor of Arts from the University of Chicago in 1975 and a Masters in Public Administration with a concentration in Non-Profit Management in 2003 from the Levin College of Urban Affairs at Cleveland State University.
+Rachel received her Bachelor of Arts from the University of Chicago and a Masters in Public Administration with a concentration in Non-Profit Management from the Levin College of Urban Affairs at Cleveland State University.

 Jeff Huebner, MD

-Dr. Huebner is a practicing family physician and the Medical Director for Quality and Care Improvement at Group Health Cooperative-SCW, the top ranked health plan in Wisconsin.
-He takes care of a large panel of patients ranging from birth to geriatrics, and his areas of interest include pediatrics, chronic disease management, sports medicine, and quality improvement.
-He is responsible for or assists with various projects within the organization including physician engagement in quality, patient-centered medical home, care coordination, and advanced directives.
+Dr. Huebner is a practicing family physician and Medical Director for Population Health at UW Health in Madison.
+He takes care of a large panel of patients ranging from birth to geriatrics, and his areas of interest include pediatrics, chronic disease management, and quality improvement.
+He helps lead work within UW Health on care model development, clinical-community linkages, and other Triple Aim initiatives.
 Dr. Huebner attended the Medical College of Wisconsin and completed his family medicine residency at the University of Washington.
 Next, he worked at a community health center in the Seattle area as a National Health Service Corps member before moving back to his home state of Wisconsin in 2009.
-Throughout his medical training and years in practice, he has worked with various organizations and spent three separate periods of time in Washington, DC to learn about and advocate for improvements in our health care system related to access, racial disparities, pharmaceuticals, primary care/patient-centered medical home, and quality improvement.
+Prior to UW Health, he worked as Medical Director for Quality on both the clinical delivery and insurance sides of a not-for-profit health care cooperative in Madison.
+Throughout his medical training and years in practice, he has worked with various organizations and spent three separate periods of time in Washington, DC to learn about and advocate for improvements in our health care system related to access, disparities, pharmaceuticals, primary care/patient-centered medical home, and quality improvement.
 He values health policy and the health care quality movement for their potential to improve the lives and health of our communities and nation.